TrollEyeSecurity/ccscanner-iac/README.md

 # Command Center Scanner IAC #
 [Command Center](https://www.critical-sec.com/command-center/) is a full featured vulnerability management platform for penetration testing teams.
 Command Center Scanner is the client application designed to perform tasks during penetration tests and security audits using
 Docker containers.
-This repository contains packer files and scripts to automate building AMI, VMware, and KVM images of CCScanner.
+This repository contains packer files and scripts to automate building AMI, Azure, and VMware images of CCScanner.

 ## Download Packer and Set your environment variables ##